-In addition to the talks, we normally organise three or four visits a year to houses, gardens or London walks, as well as day-long lectures, called Special Interest Days, which are held at the Riverhouse Barn Arts Centre in Walton and include lunch.
-Members attending these additional activities are charged at cost and the tickets generally go on sale at 1:45pm the month before the event.
+In addition to the talks, we normally organise three or four visits a year to houses, gardens or London walks, as well as all day (including lunch) and half-day lectures, called Special Interest Days, which are held at the Riverhouse Barn Arts Centre in Walton.
+Members attending these additional activities are charged at cost and the tickets generally go on sale at 1:15pm the month before the event.
 Demand is often high and members are given priority and it is only if places are still available that non-members are invited to attend.

 We also support our local community and each year the committee donates part of your membership fee to Young Arts and Church Recording.

 We are part of The Arts Society which has over 360 member societies and over 90,000 members worldwide.
 Our local Arts Society organisation is called the West Surrey Area to which eighteen societies belong.
 All the organisation and running of our Society is carried out by volunteers and we are always looking for members to help with everything from making the teas to organising events.
 If you are interested please contact the chairman.